-Individual Education Plans, which employ a small-steps approach, feature in the provision that we make in the school.
+Individual Learning Plans, which employ a small-steps approach, feature in the provision that we make in the school.
 By breaking down the existing levels of attainment into finely graded steps and targets, we ensure that children experience success.
+We use technology and concrete resources to support access to the curriculum.